Scroll Top

 Who are we?

-NIGHTINGALE aims to upgrade pre-hospital life support and triage by creating innovative technological tools for emergency medical response.
+NIGHTINGALE is a research and innovation project, which aims to upgrade pre-hospital life support and triage by creating innovative technological tools for emergency medical response.
 The tools will optimise current procedures and methods and enhance the operational capacities of emergency medical services and civil protection agencies in mass casualty incidents.
 NIGHTINGALE will develop a novel integrated toolkit for emergency medical response.
 These technologies will be designed for emergency medical services and non-medical civil protection agencies, including fire brigades, police, search and rescue personnel, volunteers, and citizens.

-For the purposes of this website, the data controller is Carr Communications, under registered number 42175, with a registered office at 24 Fitzwilliam Place, Dublin 2, D02 T296, Ireland.
-You can contact the data controller by e-mailing info@carrcommunications.ie.
+For the purposes of this website, the responsible data controller is Carr Communications, registered in Dublin, Ireland, under registered number 42175, with a registered office at 24 Fitzwilliam Place, Dublin 2, D02 T296, Ireland.

 What data do we collect?